FerndzJoe/CDC-Diabetes-Health-Indicator/README.md

 ## Understanding the Data

 The dataset comes with 21 attributes.
 There are no null values so all rows have information that can be utilized for data analysis and model evaluation.
 There are 253,680 records for us to analyze.
 All the attributes are numerical.
 Some of the data has been bucketed into categories and assigned a numerical value.
 The attributes that fall into these categories of bucketing are : Age, Education, Income, and General Health (GenHlth).
-All other attributes are binary attributes that indicate a yes or no in most cases and male vs female for sex.
+The attribute related to gender (Sex) identifies the participant as Male vs. Female.
+All other attributes are binary attributes that indicate a yes or no.

 ------
 # TO BE EDITED